MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ## azure_storage.account_list

-Function that lists the names of the storage accounts that have been configured via the [account_add](#azure_storageaccount_add) function, together with the PostgreSQL users or roles that are granted permissions to interact with that storage account through the functions provided by the `azure_storage` extension.
+Function that lists the names of the storage accounts that were configured via the [account_add](#azure_storageaccount_add) function, together with the PostgreSQL users or roles that are granted permissions to interact with that storage account through the functions provided by the `azure_storage` extension.

 ```sql
 azure_storage.account_list();